Superphysics Superphysics

 Ice particles form when the cold is so intense that the vapor particles cannot be folded by the fire-aether among them.

-Conversely, if the cold sets in before they begin to form, the parts of the vapor only join lengthwise, creating fine ice filaments.
+Conversely, if the cold sets in before they begin to form, the parts of the vapor only join lengthwise.

-However, if the cold arrives between these two stages, which is most common, it freezes the vapor parts as they fold and pile up, without giving them enough time to join perfectly to form droplets.
+• It freezes the vapor particles as they fold and pile up, without giving them time to join perfectly to form droplets.

-Depending on whether the cold arrives gradually or suddenly, and whether the vapor is dense or sparse, these knots form larger or smaller, and the hairs or filaments that surround them are thicker and shorter, or finer and longer.
+These knots form larger or smaller, and the filaments that surround them are thicker and shorter, or finer and longer depending on whether:

 Vapors Converting to Water or Ice